The B-2 Visa is available for individuals who want to come to the United States or remain in the United States.

-If you want to conduct permissible business activities while in the U.S. temporarily then you should enter in B-1 visitor status.
+If you want to conduct permissible business activities while in the U.S. temporarily then you should enter in B-1 visitor for business status.

 You must not engage in employment or get paid in the U.S. while you are here on a B-2 visa.
 You are not even allowed to receive room-and-board or pocket change in return for your labor if you are here in B-2 status.

 Here are some examples of acceptable reasons for coming to the U.S. on a B-2 visa: